paperTurkey/lernenDeutsch/content/posts/possessive-nouns.md

   * No, our food is cold.
 * Sind das unsere Orangen?
   * Are those our oranges?
+* Das ist unser Apfel.
+  * This is our apple.
+* Unsere Katze ist schnell.
+  * Our cat is fast.
+* Usere Hüte.
+  * Our hats
+* Unser Mädchen lernt.
+  * Our girl is learning.

 ### Ihr (Her / Their)
 * Ihr Haustier ist eine Ente.